jhdeov/KarabakhDictionary/README.md

 Sargsyan 2013 is a dictionary of Karabakh Armenian.
 An online scanned copy of the dictionary is found on [Nayiri](http://www.nayiri.com/imagedDictionaryBrowser.jsp?dictionaryId=101&dt=HY_HY&pageNumber=27).

 As part of the [Learn4Artsakh](https://www.learnforartsakh.com/) initiative, we found a PDF of the dictionary.
 But the PDF had an OCR format that did not include Armenonological diacritic markers like the umlaut.
+The PDF likewise would use text formatting (italic, non-italic) to render elements like example sentences.
 We are slowly digitizing that dictionary into a TSV format.

 The dictionary is around 800 pages, which we divided into 27 Excel sheets.
 This repository contains the subsets of the dictionary which we have finished reformatting into TSVs.